Gaiety Picture House

 The style of the cinema - 1,030 seats in the stalls and 450 in the single balcony - was Greek and it had an elaborate fluted barrel-vaulted roof.

 It was split into 2 horizontally in 1980 with the circle, which retains its original plasterwork, becoming a 264-seat cinema.
 The stalls were transformed into a bingo hall.
-The cinema section closed in 2003, leaving the bingo operation in the former stalls to continue to operate successfully.
+The cinema section closed with “Pirates of the Caribbean” in 2003, leaving the bingo operation in the former stalls to continue to operate successfully.
+The cinema section was re-opened 24th October 2015.